 Advisory committee

-LRAPA did not appoint an advisory committee but held several meetings with stakeholders to discuss topics of interest to them.
-Stakeholder meetings allowed input on the proposed rules and also comment on the August 23, 2010 temporary rules.
-LRAPA sent an announcement of the meetings to all permitted facilities and people who expressed interest in air quality rulemakings.
+DEQ did not appoint an advisory committee.
+LRAPA followed appropriate requirements for rulemaking when it adopted its rules.

 Housing cost

+To comply with ORS 183.534, DEQ determined the proposed rules would have no effect on the development cost of a 6,000-square-foot parcel and construction of a 1,200-square-foot detached, single-family dwelling on that parcel.

 To comply with ORS 183.534, LRAPA determined the proposed rules may have an effect on the development cost of a 6,000-square-foot parcel and construction of a 1,200-square-foot detached, single-family dwelling on that parcel.
 The possible impact appears to be minimal.
 LRAPA cannot quantify the impact at this time because the information available to it does not indicate whether the costs would be passed on to consumers and any such estimate would be speculative.

+A negative impact could occur if permitting fees are passed through by permit holders providing products and services for such development and construction.
+The possible impact appears to be minimal.
+LRAPA cannot quantify this impact at this time because the available information does not indicate whether the permit fees would be passed on to consumers and any such estimate would be speculative.